pxp9/lazy_doc/lazy_doc/mix/tasks/lazy_doc/docs_to_module_doc_node.md

+Returns the modified Abstract Syntax Tree (AST) corresponding to the documentation provided.

 ## Parameters

-- docs - the documentation string that needs to be converted into an Abstract Syntax Tree (AST).
+- docs - the documentation string to be converted into an AST.
-- acc_ast - the accumulator Abstract Syntax Tree that will be updated.
+- acc_ast - the accumulator AST that will be updated.
-- module_ast - the module's AST where the documentation will be inserted.
+- module_ast - the AST of the module where the documentation will be inserted.
 ## Description
-Converts a documentation string into an Elixir AST and inserts it into the specified module AST.
+Converts a documentation string into an Elixir AST and integrates it into the module's AST.

-## Returns
-The updated accumulator Abstract Syntax Tree after the documentation has been inserted.